Honorable Mentions: The Hangover, Taken, Cloudy with a Chance of Meatballs, The Princess and the Frog, I Love You, Man, Michael Jackson’s This is It

 1) Star Trek (J.J.
 Abrams)

 Wasn’t a fan of Star Trek before seeing this.
 Never once watched the television show or the movies before it.
 I saw this right after school and I was a little excited about seeing this.
-And after this was done, I was blown away with what I experienced.
+And after this was done, I was blown away by what I experienced.
 Star Trek in a reboot that really works, and it’s all thanks to director J.J.
 Abrams.
 He took the time to focus on the story and the characters and not fall short on expectations for many fans.
 We get to see the beginning of Kirk leading the Enterprise and leading into adventures no man has gone before in a different universe that sets apart from the original.
 Everything about this is nearly flawless from the cast (primarily from Chris Pine as Kirk and Zachery Quino as Spock), the visual effects, emotional flair, humor, and just a fun experience to sit through.
 Star Trek successfully pleases the fans with this action-packed film that’s epic for Sci-Fi fanatics everywhere.
 This was the best movie of that summer movie season and it’s the best movie of 2009.